Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Datasets Labels

 \subsection{Data Augmentation}

 Takeover time data is very limited and expensive to capture and label.
-This is illustrated by the sizes of the CDS dataset (1,375 unique takeover samples).
-This introduces challenges during training neural networks for TOT estimation, as these models typically require tens of thousands of training samples.
+This is illustrated by the size of the CDS dataset (1,375 unique takeover events).
+This introduces challenges during training neural networks for TOT prediction, as these models typically require tens of thousands of training samples.
 Care must also be taken to avoid overfitting, as this is more prevalent in the limited data regime.
-To address these issues, we propose a new data augmentation scheme to increase the number of samples in the dataset by an order of magnitude - with the hope of reducing overfitting.
+To address these issues, we propose a new data augmentation scheme to increase the number of samples in the dataset by an order of magnitude.

-We start with the assumption that the driver is in some state of readiness $s_0$ at the onset of the takeover request, and that this state can be estimated from the features in a 2-second window prior to the takeover request.
-We further assume that from $s_0$ there is some distribution of takeover time intervals associated with each of the three components (eyes, hands, foot), with each data point as a sample of this distribution.
-This can be written as a mapping $s_0: \{t_{eyes}, t_{hands}, t_{foot}\}$, with the defined takeover time $t_{max}$ as the maximum of $\{t_{eyes}, t_{hands}, t_{foot}\}$.

-We next note that between time $\tau_0$ (in which the driver is in state $s_0$) and time $\tau_0 + t_{max}$, there exists a continuum of times and associated driver states, which we sample at the rate of 30 Hz.
-Thus, each annotated datum actually contains one data point per sample for each of the $N$ timesteps between $\tau_0$ and $\tau_0 + t_{max}$.
-That is, the driver's state offset $t_{off}$ seconds after $\tau_0$ is considered $s_{off}$.
-We add to the dataset a mapping $s_{off}: \{t_{eyes} - t_{off}, t_{hands} - t_{off}, t_{foot} - t_{off}\}$.
-In the event that the driver's hands, eyes, or foot are already in position, this component receives an interval of 0 seconds to takeover.
-This procedure allows for the creation of $N$ additional data points per sample.

-A raw sample of the TOT prediction dataset is illustrated in Figure~\ref{fig:d8-data-aug-1}.
-Figure~\ref{fig:d8-data-aug-2} depicts how an augmented sample for TOT prediction can be created from the original raw sample by introducing an offset to the original takeover request (TOR).